Mon - Fri: 9:00AM - 5:00PM EST

 Sat - Sun: Closed

-School Safety Expert on Student Injury Liability and Negligence
+School Safety Expert on Negligent Supervision and Student Injury Liability

-Negligence of teachers, coaches, camp counselors, bus drivers and others resulting in injury to a child is ever present the news.
-Negligence that results in sexual abuse, death, injury from faulty equipment, and sports accidents all present opportunities for large settlements or jury verdicts.
+School negligence cases involving teachers, coaches, camp counselors, bus drivers, and other personnel resulting in injury to a child are ever-present in the news.
+Negligence that results in sexual abuse, death, injury, and sports accidents all present opportunities for costly negligence claims that may entail large settlements or grave jury verdicts.

 Plaintiff and defendant attorneys can follow a few recommended steps to determine the merit of filing a complaint and the strength of a defense.
-In this article, school safety expert presents a systematic process to guide attorneys when assessing student injury liability as the result of negligent employee behavior in schools and agencies.
+In this article, a school safety expert presents a systematic process to guide attorneys when assessing student injury liability as the result of negligent supervision by a school and agency employee.

 Professional Standard of Care

-Because nearly 80 million children in the United States and Canada spend a great deal of their waking hours in school the potential scope of liability for negligence resulting in injury is broad.
+Because nearly 80 million children in the United States and Canada spend a great deal of their waking hours in school, the potential scope of liability for negligent supervision resulting in injury is broad.
 Public perception, however, tends to distort both the extent of school liability and the nature of injuries that children sustain while at school or when engaged in school-based activities.

-Public attention on student injuries often focuses on school violence because that is what the media report.
+Public attention on student injuries often focuses on school violence because that is what the media reports.
 However, the vast majority of injuries to children at school are accidental and minor.
-Studies indicate that school-aged children are nine times more likely to sustain an unintentional injury than to be the victim of an intentional injury while at school.
+Studies indicate that school-aged children are nine times more likely to sustain an unintentional injury than to be the victim of an intentional injury due to negligent supervision while at school.

-In elementary schools playgrounds are associated with the preponderance of injuries.
-In secondary schools, athletics, including both physical education classes and organized sports, account for the majority of injuries among students.
+In elementary schools, playgrounds are associated with the preponderance of injuries.
+In secondary schools, athletics, including physical education classes and organized sports, account for most injuries among students.
 [2]

 The sample included only student claims of simple negligence and excluded actions that alleged gross negligence, intentional torts, and educational malpractice.
 The sources of the data were the Sports and Torts sections of the Education Law Yearbook (ELA 1991–2006).
 The authors selected every fourth case within these boundaries to develop their sample.

-In almost two thirds of the cases in this sample, the school successfully defended itself conclusively.
-The plaintiff won conclusively in less than one tenth of them.
+In almost two-thirds of the negligent supervision cases in this sample, the school successfully defended itself conclusively.
+The plaintiff won conclusively in less than one-tenth of them.

 The 212 decisions ranged across 40 states, with the largest number of total decisions in New York (n=66).
 On a per-capita basis, New York again led the nation, with 23 decisions per 1 million students.
 Among the 24 decisions (11%) in which student plaintiffs won conclusively or otherwise were awarded damages, Louisiana recorded the most (n=9), while New York (n=3) was the only other jurisdiction with more than one decision in the student’s favor.
 Louisiana, therefore, had the highest rate of decisions against schools, with students winning damages in 9 of the 14 cases during the study period (64%).

 Among the various bases for decisions in this study, government and official immunity was the most prominent factor (46 percent) in school-favorable outcomes.
-The plaintiff’s failure to prove breach of duty, one of the elements of negligence to be discussed below, was the key element in 41 percent of cases decided in favor of school districts.
+The plaintiff’s failure to prove breach of duty, one of the elements of negligence to be discussed below, was the critical element in 41 percent of negligent supervision cases decided in favor of school districts.

-Among cases either decided conclusively in favor of student plaintiffs or where students were awarded damages, the most frequently named negligent individuals were coaches (n=5).
+Among school negligence cases that were either decided conclusively in favor of student plaintiffs or where students were awarded damages, the most frequently blamed individuals for negligent supervision were coaches (n=5).
 Teachers were the source of the negligence in only two decisions, and in both cases, the teachers were not found personally liable.
-Other decisions were attributable to transit-related activity (n=12) — defined as the student riding on a school bus, walking to or from a bus, or walking between home and school; negligence in maintaining the premises (n=3); supervisory failure to prevent a student-teacher sexual relationship (n=1); and student bullying (n=1).
+Other decisions were attributable to various examples of negligence in schools, including, transit-related activity (n=12) — defined as the student riding on a school bus, walking to or from a bus, or walking between home and school; negligence in maintaining the premises (n=3); supervisory failure to prevent a student-teacher sexual relationship (n=1); and student bullying (n=1).

-These findings illustrate the importance to attorneys of understanding what juries look for when determining a school or agency liability for the injury of a child.
+These findings illustrate the importance of attorneys understanding what juries look for when determining a school or agency liability for a child or student injury.
 Let’s review the elements of tort law as it applies to school liability.

 Elements of Tort Law and School Liability

-Plaintiff and defendant attorneys should consider the following questions when assessing a school or agency liability for injury:
+Plaintiff and defendant attorneys should consider the following questions when assessing a school or agency’s liability for child or student injury:

 • Did the school or agency have a duty to protect the child in the particular situation?